IAS 36, goodwill, intangibles, PPE impairment disclosures, VIU basis, climate change, Russia Ukraine war

 Judgments and estimates made in assessing the impact of climate change and the transition to a low carbon economy

-Assumptions in respect of climate change and the transition to a low carbon economy may impact the Company’s significant judgements and key estimates and result in material changes to financial results and the carrying values of certain assets and liabilities in future reporting periods.
-The main judgements and estimates made by ArcelorMittal when preparing the 2024 consolidated financial statements with respect to the expected effects of climate change and the transition to a low carbon economy are described below.
+Assumptions in respect of climate change and the transition to a low carbon economy may impact the Company’s significant judgments and key estimates and result in material changes to financial results and the carrying values of certain assets and liabilities in future reporting periods.
+The main judgments and estimates made by ArcelorMittal when preparing the 2025 consolidated financial statements with respect to the expected effects of climate change and the transition to a low carbon economy are described below.

-• Impairment of tangible and intangible assets, including goodwill: Value in use calculations relating to flat steel operations in the EU and in Canada, which apply the BFBOF route, include the impact of decarbonization at the level of cash flow projections as decarbonization is necessary to maintain the level of economic benefits expected to arise from the assets in their current condition considering the legal obligation of carbon neutrality for these operations; accordingly the Company developed assumptions in determining related capital expenditures which reflect announced commitments and initiatives in place, costs associated with operating the new technologies which are expected to be deployed in the short to medium term, commodity prices and carbon emission costs on the basis of historical experience and expectations of future changes.
+• Impairment of tangible and intangible assets, including goodwill: Value in use calculations for operations which apply the BF-BOF route include the impact of decarbonization at the level of cash flow projections when decarbonization is necessary to maintain the level of economic benefits expected to arise from the assets in their current condition considering the legal obligation of net zero for such operations.
+Accordingly the Company developed assumptions in determining related capital expenditures which reflect announced commitments and initiatives in place, costs associated with operating the new technologies which are expected to be deployed in the short to medium term, commodity prices and carbon emission costs on the basis of historical experience and expectations of future changes.
 This requires to assess the future development in supply, technology change, production changes and other important factors.
 For other operations, discount rates are increased to include a risk premium relative to the future estimated decarbonization cost.
 Due to economic developments, uncertainties over the pace of transition to low-emission technologies, political and environmental actions that will be taken to meet the carbon reduction goals, regulatory changes and emissions activity arising from climate-related matters, the Company’s assumptions used in the recoverable amount calculations, such as capital expenditure, carbon emission costs, level of public funding and other assumptions are inherently uncertain, which could result in significant changes to value in use calculations in future periods and affect impairment assessments.

 • Decommissioning costs: Over the next ten years, the retirement of certain above-mentioned assets in the context of the transition to low-carbon steelmaking infrastructures may lead to certain decommissioning costs.
 The Company considered such costs in its value in use calculations but it has not recognized decommissioning provisions related to decarbonization as the obligating event has not occurred yet.
 Decommissioning cost estimates are based on the known regulatory and external environment.
 These cost estimates may change in the future including as a result of the transition to a lower carbon economy.